tvangalapat/sp19-616-111/section-code/aws-sagemaker.md

 # AWS SageMaker :o: sp19-616-111 ✋

-<p> Amazon SageMaker </p> is a fully managed machine learning service.
+Amazon SageMaker is a fully managed machine learning service.
 Using Amazon SageMaker, data scientists and developers can quickly and easily build and train machine learning models, and then directly deploy them into a production-ready hosted environment.

 Amazon SageMaker provides following advantages:

-- An integrated Jupyter authoring notebook instance for easy access to your data sources for exploration and analysis, so you don't have to manage servers
+- An integrated Jupyter authoring notebook instance for easy access to your data sources for exploration and analysis, so you do not have to manage servers
 - Common machine learning algorithms that are optimized to run efficiently against extremely large data in a distributed environment
 - Native support for bring-your-own-algorithms and frameworks, Amazon SageMaker offers flexible distributed training options that adjust to your specific workflows
 - Deploy a model into a secure and scalable environment by launching it with a one click from the Amazon SageMaker console
 - Training and hosting are billed by minutes of usage, with no minimum fees and no upfront commitments.

 ## How Machine Learning with Amazon SageMaker?